'Days of Our Lives' actor Cody Longo dies at 34 - ExBulletin

 ‘Days of Our Lives’ actor Cody Longo dies at 34

-Cody Longo, an actor who appeared on “Days of Our Lives” and “Nashville,” has died.
+Cody Longo, who starred in “Days of Our Lives” and “Hollywood Heights,” has died, Fox News Digital has confirmed.
 He was 34 years old.

-Longo’s rep Alex Gittelson confirmed his death and provided a statement from the actor’s wife, Stephanie Clark, with whom he shared two children, on Friday.

-Longo has appeared on several popular television shows, including “Medium”, “CSI: Crime Scene Investigation”, and “CSI: NY”.
-He also appeared in the 2010 horror comedy “Piranha 3D”.
+“Cody was our whole world,” a statement from Stephanie, Cody’s wifeshared by Longo’s representative, Alex Gittelson, said.

-He played Nicholas Alamain on the soap opera “Days of Our Lives” for eight episodes in 2011.
+Longo played Nicholas “Nikki” Alamain on the NBC soap opera “Days of Our Lives” for eight episodes in 2011.
+The actor, who sometimes went by the name Cody Anthony, starred as rock star Eddie Duran on the Nick at Nite teen series “Hollywood Heights” for 78 episodes in 2012.

-By its Internet Movie Databasepage, Longo had three upcoming projects, including an untitled racing TV show.
-In 2018, he walked the red carpet at the MTV Video Music Awards and the Grammy Awards.

-According to IMDb, Longo, who also went by the name Cody Anthony, was born in Colorado and studied psychology and film at the University of California, Los Angeles and began his professional acting career in 2009.
-He was also a singer and songwriter whose song “She Said” charted on Billboard in 2014, per IMDb.
+QUINN REDEKER, ACTOR OF ‘THE YOUNG AND THE RESTLESS’ AND ‘DAYS OF OUR LIVES’ DEAD AT 86

+He played Nicky Russo on the Freeform teen show “Make It or Break It” for six episodes from 2009 to 2010.
+Longo’s other TV credits include roles in “Nashville”, “Brothers and Sisters”, “Medium” , “Secrets and Lies,” “The Catch,” “CSI: Crime Scene Investigation,” and “CSI: NY.”

 |